Ed Whalen (broadcaster)

-Ed Whalen (July 8, 1927 – December 4, 2001) was a Canadian television personality and journalist best known worldwide for hosting the popular professional wrestling TV series Stampede Wrestling.
+Ed Whalen (July 8, 1927 – December 4, 2001) was a Canadian television personality and journalist best known for hosting the popular professional wrestling TV series Stampede Wrestling.
 Whalen was also a popular sportcaster in Calgary, Alberta whose nickname "Wailin' Ed" was indicative of his famous nasal announcing voice.

 Biography

 Born in Saskatoon, Saskatchewan, Ed Whalen was studying medicine at the University of Saskatchewan in 1948 when he dropped out to take a part-time job in radio broadcasting at CFQC radio.
 In 1955, he moved to Calgary and became the News and Sports Director for the new Calgary TV station CHCT (later popularly known as 2&7, and then Calgary 7, and later still as part of the Global Television Network).

 Wrestling

 Stu Hart was introduced to Ed Whalen while he promoted shows in Saskatchewan.
 In 1949, Ed was tapped to be the ring announcer on the shows there.
 Ed recalls one of his stints when he was just 21 and started in radio with his sign off of, "I'm 48 degrees and outside it's Ed Whalen."
 When Ed had the chance to apply for TV from radio in Saskatchewan, he jumped at the chance.
 The friendship with Stu was not forgotten as Stu, looking to air his program, contacted Ed Whalen.
 Whalen went to bat for Stu and the first program aired in 1957.
 Henry Viney was the first host of the show known as Wildcat Wrestling.
 In 1962, Ed took over as the host of the show and it was renamed to its run as Stampede Wrestling.
 It was bestowed the official Stampede name in 1975.
 Ed would be the host of the show from 1962 to 1983.
 It was there he would quit on air citing its violent and bloody matches and lack of family entertainment.
 Ed would rejoin Stampede Wrestling when it resumed in 1985 to 1989).
 The show popularized several Whalen catchphrases including "It's going to be a ring-a-ding-dong dandy!" and his trademark sign-off, "In the meantime and in-between time."
 According to Ross Hart, Whalen, along with Helen Hart, were the only classy elements to the wrestling business, stating that Whalen and she added dignity to Stampede Wrestling.